Harriet Ford (actress): Career

 Ford wrote her first monologue for the reader Evelyne Hilliard.
 It was met with such success that immediately a second and third were written.
 They were recited by Hilliard at both public and private readings in London drawing rooms, and also in the White House.
 So many requests were made for the different episodes that Ford was encouraged to collect them under one cover.
 "Me an' Methuselar and Other Episodes " was the result.
-It contained ten episodes which ranged from intensely dramatic to pathetic and to the most witty and amusing.
-Each episode was a complete story treated with a human interest and fine delineation of character.
+It contained ten episodes which ranged from dramatic to pathetic, from witty to amusing.
+Each episode was a complete story treated with human interest and character delineation.

 Ford was the author of several plays.
 The first was The Greatest Thing in the World, co-authored with Matilda Beatrice deMille.
 There followed A Gentleman of France, the “last of the swashbucklers,” as the author irreverently classified it, and described its "slaughter of eighteen”; the dramatization of Audrey, The Fourth Estate, The Little Brother of the Rich, The Argyle Case, and The Dummy.
 They ran the gamut from the psychological problem play to the then-modern detection of crime drama, including the romantic and business plays and the play of politics.